iyerramji/system-design-quick-learn/system-design-final-template.md

 who is the end user ?
 spiky or continuous traffic ?
 Authentication etc ?
-Metric or logging etc ? know 4 golden signals => latency, error_rate, saturation,
+Metric or logging or Telemetry etc ? know 4 golden signals => latency, error_rate, saturation, traffic

 Daily Active User ?
 READ/WRITE ratio ?
 - How do we expect this to grow over time?"
+What scale is expected from the system (e.g., number of new tweets, number of tweet views, number of timeline generations per sec., etc.)?